Up to the St. Antönier Joch!

 Travel Information

-On the A13 and B28 to Küblis, then turn left over the level crossing towards Pany, Luzein, St. Antönien.
+On the A13 and B28 to Küblis, then in town turn left over the railway crossing towards Pany, Luzein, St. Antönien.

 Parking

-In St. Antönien, all parking spaces are subject to a fee.
-In the car parks, you can pay with cash, the Parkingpay app or Twint.
-The P2 car park is located in the centre of the village, just above the church.
+All parking spaces in St. Antönien are subject to fees.
+Parking can be paid with cash, Parkingpay app, or Twint.
+The P2 parking lot is located in the village center slightly above the church.

 Responsible for this content: Prättigau Marketing.